-Lewis Hamilton vows to be ‘more aggressive’ in bid to regain Formula One title
+Lewis Hamilton vows to be ‘more aggressive’ in bid to regain F1 title

 Masi was removed as race director with the FIA now under pressure to release the full report of its analysis into the final laps of the Abu Dhabi Grand Prix.

 “It is important that, as a sport, we are transparent,” added Hamilton.
 “I had a good meeting with [FIA president] Mohammed Ben Sulayem last night, and we agreed about the direction we should take as a sport.

 “I am looking forward to seeing the report coming out and that we have learned from what has happened in the past.”